ray-project/kuberay/docs/guidance/stable-diffusion-rayservice.md

 kubectl apply -f ray-service.stable-diffusion.yaml
 ```
 This YAML file contains some important settings:
-* The `tolerations` for workers must match the taints on the GPU node group.
+* Its `tolerations` for workers match the taints on the GPU node group.
 Without the tolerations, worker Pods won't be scheduled on GPU nodes.
     ```yaml
     # Please add the following taints to the GPU node.
     tolerations: